 Selection | Standing Out

 What is the selection process?
 Candidates selected to advance to the next round will be invited to attend Catapult, which is mandatory to be considered a finalist for the Toigo MBA Program.
+After attending Catapult, finalists will be asked to submit brief video interviews.
 Final decisions are made by the President of the Toigo Foundation.